lightbend/fdp-sample-applications/apps/flink/README.md

 $ kubectl logs <pod name where the application runs>
 ```

-Same technique can be used to deploy all the sample applications in Kubernetes.
+Same technique can be used to deploy all the sample applications in Kubernetes or OpenShift.